microsoft/vscode-docs/api/extension-guides/chat.md

 ## Variables

 Chat extensions can also contribute chat *variables*, which provide context about the extension's domain.
-For example, a C++ extension might contribute a variable `#cpp_context` that would get resolved based on the state of the language service - what C++ version is being used and what C++ programming approach is preferred.
+For example, a C++ extension might contribute a variable `#cpp` that would get resolved based on the state of the language service - what C++ version is being used and what C++ programming approach is preferred.

 Users can refer to a chat variable in a prompt by using the `#` symbol.
 A variable is resolved by either the chat extension that contributed that variable, or by VS Code when it's a built-in variable (for example, `#file` or `#selection`).
 VS Code offers the list of registered variables upon typing the `#` symbol in the chat input.